 Army Basing Masterplan consultation launched

-The public meeting hosted by Tidworth Area Board on Monday (3 March 2014) was held at Wellington Academy in Ludgershall and saw people from the Tidworth, Salisbury, Amesbury, Pewsey and Warminster community areas attended to find out more about the consultation and proposals.
+In addition, a public meeting hosted by Tidworth Area Board on Monday (3 March 2014) was held at the Wellington Academy and saw in excess of 200 people from the Tidworth, Salisbury, Amesbury, Pewsey and Warminster community areas, who attended to find out more about the consultation and proposals.

 Defence College of Technical Training

 The new Defence College of Technical Training at MoD Lyneham will open in early 2016 with around 2,000 students and staff.
 Planning permission was granted in October 2013.
 The construction contract for the first stage of work, worth around £121m, was awarded to Hercules, a joint venture of Kier and Balfour Beatty in December 2013.
 The ‘end state’ will see around 5,500 students and staff on site by 2019.